 As of financial year 2025, Skellefteå Kraft is indirectly subject to these reporting requirements as a subsidiary of the Skellefteå Stadshus Group.
-Through this voluntary reporting, Skellefteå Kraft wants to give investors, customers and other stakeholders a clear picture of how our operations to be capable of having a significant contribution to any of the six environmental objectives.
+Through this voluntary reporting, Skellefteå Kraft wants to give investors, customers and other stakeholders a clear picture of how our operations contribute to the EU's overall climate and environmental ambitions already from 2024.
+This year, taxonomy reporting will include the qualitative aspects.
+In 2025, we will work on the financial allocation so that we can present a full taxonomy account in the next report for 2025.